 Istanbul is one of the best cities in the world.
 Yes, I said it.
 But with no straight-shot flights on U.S. carriers, your options for getting to Istanbul (IST) using miles can be limited.

 Using Air Canada Aeroplan, you could book a nonstop on Turkish Airlines in economy for 40,000 miles.
 You might find those same seats using United MileagePlus miles for as low as 45,000 miles.
 Expect to pay 50,000 SkyMiles or more booking through Delta to fly Air France or KLM with a connection or two.

 I've got a better idea: Use 45,000 miles from Turkish Airlines Miles & Smiles, throw in about $200 for taxes and fees, and fly there like this instead.

 Turkish Airlines business class is one of the best.
 And while you can book these seats almost anywhere in Europe for 45,000 miles each way, the value of flying nonstop to Istanbul is undeniable.

 You'll want flights on either their Boeing 787 or Airbus A350 for their latest-and-greatest business class seats.
 But no matter what plane you're on, Turkish has some of the best service and inflight meals you'll find in the sky.

 How to Book It

 Be warned: Turkish's website can be tricky to navigate, so be sure to read our complete guide to using their Miles & Smiles program.

 But at these rates, it's worth doing a bit of extra homework.
 Plus, these miles can be easy to earn: Turkish is a Capital One transfer partner and a Citi transfer partner, too.
-That means 45,000 miles from either the Capital One Venture X Rewards Credit Card or the Citi Premier® Card is all you need to make it happen.
+That means 45,000 miles from either the *venture x* or the *citi premier* is all you need to make it happen.

 Flying business class doesn't have to break your piggy bank of points.